Application Process

 Step 4: Open Application

-After attending an advising session, submit a request to open your application for a specific program and term.
-Application requests must be submitted no later than 3 days before the program’s deadline.
-The relevant Global Programs Manager in Penn Abroad will review your academic eligibility before opening the application.
+After attending advising, submit a request to open an application.
+The relevant Global Programs Manager will confirm your eligibility before opening the application.

 Step 5: Apply

 Once your application is open, you will gain access to instructions for completing both your Penn Abroad and host program applications.
-Begin working on your application immediately to ensure you have ample time to address any questions with your Penn Abroad and academic advising contacts and submit it before the deadline.
+Begin working on your application immediately to ensure you have ample time to address any questions with your Penn Abroad and academic advising contacts and submit it before the deadline listed on the PASSPORT program brochure.

 As part of the application process, you must meet with your home school academic advisor for study abroad.
 During this meeting, you will: